Omegapy/My-Academics-Portfolio/MS-in-AI-Machine-and-Learning/CSC506-Design-and-Analysis-of-Algorithms/Portfolio-Milestone-Module-2/README.md

 - Timing results clearly show performance differences
 - Analysis correctly explains O(n) vs O(log n) complexity
 - Tool demonstrates real-world application of search algorithms

-**Note:**
-I got permission from the professor to use a video recording to showcase the app functionality instead of screenshots.
-See `video_demo.mp4` for the video demo.

 ---